crswll/gulp-notes/README.md

 # gulp-notes

-Quickly scan your files for specially formatted comments and dump them to a file.
+Quickly scan your files for specially formatted comments and dump them to a file. **This is still really beta.**

 ## Options